mattpopovich/mattpopovich.com/_posts/2023-12-14-seeing-saturday-night-live-in-person.md

 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2023-12-14 07:22:42 -0600
 categories: [Blog]    # <=2 values here: top category and sub category
-tags: [travel, new york, new york city, saturday night live, not youtube] # TAG names should always be lowercase
+tags: [travel, new york, new york city, saturday night live, youtube] # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents